 - After a slow start, Ovechkin finished tied (with Sidney Crosby) for third in the NHL, with 56 points.

-- Ovechkin led the league in goals, with 32.
+- Ovechkin led the league with 32 goals

 - Washington led the NHL in Power Play percentage, and Ovechkin sparked the team, totaling 27 points with a man advantage (16 goals, 11 assists).